Procedures for Handling Missing Marks

 module (or similar) if the student has missed the work session as well as the associated assessment.

-- Evaluation of a student's 'performance' will be an academic judgement drawing on the
+Evaluation of a student's 'performance' will be an academic judgement normally drawing on the

-student's marks and/or rank position in the cohort.
+student's rank position in the cohort and/or marks.